 .
-Ama is a sticky, greasy substance that, when accumulated, blocks the channels (srotas) of the body, thereby impairing communication within the body’s various systems and creating imbalance in the doshas (three bodily constitutions).
-These obstructions can lead to the undernourishing of the dhatus (bodily tissues) and impair the flow of malas (excreta).
-A key focus of Ayurveda is the balance of agni and removal or cleansing of ama from our bodies.
+Ama is a sticky substance that, when accumulated, blocks the channels (srotas) of the body, thereby impairing communication within the body’s various systems and creating imbalance in the doshas (three bodily constitutions).
+This, in turn, can lead to the undernourishing of the dhatus (bodily tissues) and impair the flow of malas (excreta).
+A key focus of Ayurveda is the balance of agni and cleansing of ama from our bodies.

 The following points may come in handy when considering whether a cleanse is right for you.